safespring/web/content/onboarding/new-account.md

 title: "Safespring onboarding"
 date: 2019-06-10T13:05:26+02:00
 draft: false
 intro: "Welcome to Safespring's onboarding page!
-We're thrilled to have you here and look forward to helping you get started with our services."
+We're thrilled to have you here and look forward to helping you get started with our services. "
 background: ""
 sidebarlinkname: "Create account"
 sidebarlinkurl: "#form"